 Do you remember the first time you bravely attempted a new technique or a new recipe?
 I still remember making gougere (goo-zhare) for the first time.
 It was strange how the pastry dough came together, but it worked beautifully in the end.
 A triumph.
 And I still love them.
+The dough has a reputation for being finicky, but don't let that deter you.
+It's really not hard!

 Jump to:

-How to Make Pate a Choux Dough
+How to Make Gougere

 The formal name for this pastry dough is choux (shoo) pastry or pate a choux (pot-ah-shoo).
 Bring milk and butter to a boil, dump in flour, and stir like mad until the dough pulls away from the side of the pan.
 Add eggs, one at a time and again, stir like mad until they are well incorporated and the dough smooths out.
+It's like magic.

 The pastry will look odd while you stir.
 At first it looks curdled and slippery from the eggs and you wonder if it will come together.
 Suddenly it does, and forms a smooth pastry dough.